robinssq/api-docs/docs/exclusiveclickmate.rst

    * - article_name
      - string(100)
-     - The name or title of the article your link is coming from. *Optional* We require either this or `aritcle_url` (or both) to correctly group and monetize links
+     - The name or title of the article your link is coming from. *Optional* We require either this or `article_url` (or both) to correctly group and monetize links

 Response
 ^^^^^^^^

 The response data consists of the list ``data``, with each entry having the following structure: